A guide to itemized deductions

 An itemized deduction is an expense or loss of money that the federal government allows you to exclude (deduct) from the annual income that you will be taxed on (your taxable income).
 There are only a handful of possible itemized deductions.
 Some of the popular ones are for medical expenses, state and local taxes you have already paid, mortgage interest, and charitable contributions.

 You should generally only itemize if your total itemized deductions would be worth more than your standard deduction, which starts at $12,400 for single filers and $24,800 for joint filers for the 2020 tax year (2019 standard deductions are $12,200 for single filers and $24,400 for joint filers).
 Only about 10% of taxpayers will likely benefit from itemizing deductions after the 2017 tax reform.
 That means most people will not have to use Schedule A at all.

-If you want more guidance on how to file your tax return, start with our guide to filing your 2019 taxes.
+If you want more guidance on how to file your tax return, start with our guide to filing your taxes in 2020.

 You should only itemize if your total itemized deductions are worth more than your standard deduction.
 The standard deduction is available to all taxpayers and how much you get depends on your age, filing status, and whether or not you are blind.